microsoft/aifundamentalbootcamp/00-course-setup/SETUP.md

 1. Fill in the values (replace placeholders on right side of `=`) as described in the next section.

-> [!NOTE]
-> If you use GitHub Codespaces, you have the option to save environment variables as **Codespaces secrets** associated with this repository.
->
-> In that case, you won't need to setup a local `.env` file.
-> **Note that this option works only if you use GitHub Codespaces.**
->
-> You will still need to setup the `.env` file if you use your local Visual Studio Code tool.

 ### Populate `.env` file

 Now update the environment variables from the `.env` file to reflect the **Deployment name** used from above.
 This will typically be the same as the model name unless you changed it explicitly.
 So, as an example, you might have: